eugenwintersberger/pni-libraries.libpniio/_sources/api/nexus_algorithm.rst.txt

 There is a single search function which, in connection with the above predicates can be used to retrieve any node from a NeXus tree.

-.. doxygenfunction:: pni::io::nexus::search
+.. doxygenfunction:: pni::nexus::search

 Utilities
 =========

-.. doxygenfunction:: pni::io::nexus::get_type_id(const hdf5::attribute::Attribute &)
+.. doxygenfunction:: pni::nexus::get_type_id(const hdf5::attribute::Attribute&)

-.. doxygenfunction:: pni::io::nexus::get_type_id(const hdf5::node::Dataset &)
+.. doxygenfunction:: pni::nexus::get_type_id(const hdf5::node::Dataset&)

-.. doxygenfunction:: pni::io::nexus::get_dimensions(const hdf5::attribute::Attribute &)
+.. doxygenfunction:: pni::nexus::get_dimensions(const hdf5::attribute::Attribute&)

-.. doxygenfunction:: pni::io::nexus::get_dimensions(const hdf5::node::Dataset &)
+.. doxygenfunction:: pni::nexus::get_dimensions(const hdf5::node::Dataset&)